Applied Digital shares tumble after Wolfpack Research takes short position

-The stock was down 16.33 per cent at $7.51 at midday, after a nearly four-fold jump so far this year.
+The stock was down 19.2 per cent at $7.26, after a nearly four-fold jump this year as of last close.

 Wolfpack said Applied Digital "pumped up its stock in May by claiming to pivot from a floundering business hosting bitcoin miners, to becoming a low-cost AI cloud service provider."